tk87-hono/data_analytics_24_4-Capstone_Movie_Group/README.md

 [2.2_table-merge_part2.ipynb](2.2_table-merge_part2.ipynb)
 - in part 2, we correct another 100 by hand
-- there are different notebooks for each chunk of 100 rows because we split the three collaborators of this project
+- there are different notebooks for each chunk of 100 rows because we split the task between the three collaborators of this project

 [2.3_table-merge_final-nb.ipynb](2.3_table-merge_final-nb.ipynb)
 - in part 3, we correct the last 100 movies by hand
-- we upload our chunks to a postgreSQL database and combine the tables back to their original size
+- we upload our chunks to a postgreSQL database
 - finally, we merge on _Movie Title_ and _Release Year_, check that all movies found their match and upload our final table

 ## 3. Webscraping and preparing Box Office revenue data